Majorana fermion: Elementary particles

-The sterile neutrinos introduced to explain neutrino oscillation and anomalously small Standard Model neutrino masses could have Majorana masses.
+The massive neutrino was introduced to explain neutrino oscillation but fails to fully explain the anomalously small Standard Model neutrino masses.
+This leads many to speculate that neutrinos could have Majorana masses.
 If they do, then at low energy (after electroweak symmetry breaking), by the seesaw mechanism, the neutrino fields would naturally behave as six Majorana fields, with three of them expected to have very high masses (comparable to the GUT scale) and the other three expected to have very low masses (below 1 eV).
 If right-handed neutrinos exist but do not have a Majorana mass, the neutrinos would instead behave as three Dirac fermions and their antiparticles with masses coming directly from the Higgs interaction, like the other Standard Model fermions.

 The seesaw mechanism is appealing because it would naturally explain why the observed neutrino masses are so small.
 However, if the neutrinos are Majorana then they violate the conservation of lepton number and even of B − L.

 Neutrinoless double beta decay has not (yet) been observed, but if it does exist, it can be viewed as two ordinary beta decay events whose resultant antineutrinos immediately annihilate each other, and is only possible if neutrinos are their own antiparticles.

 The high-energy analog of the neutrinoless double beta decay process is the production of same-sign charged lepton pairs in hadron colliders; it is being searched for by both the ATLAS and CMS experiments at the Large Hadron Collider.
 In theories based on left–right symmetry, there is a deep connection between these processes.
 In the currently most-favored explanation of the smallness of neutrino mass, the seesaw mechanism, the neutrino is "naturally" a Majorana fermion.

 Majorana fermions cannot possess intrinsic electric or magnetic moments, only toroidal moments.
 Such minimal interaction with electromagnetic fields makes them potential candidates for cold dark matter.